 - Applications will not be accepted after the last day to add/drop classes for the internship semester.
 Check the Academic Calendar to verify the deadline before applying.

 - It is your responsibility to connect with your academic advisor to determine how this course will count towards graduation.

 - For students interested in conducting an internship for academic credit during the summer session, it is highly advisable that you review summer tuition and fees which can be different than the Fall/Spring sessions.

 - For experiences requiring you to have liability insurance, please reach out to the career team for more information about this process.
 There is a $12 fee required.

-If you require additional guidance in seeking credit from your academic department, need help working through learning objectives with the internship supervisor or have any other concerns about internships for credit, contact Patrick Madsen, Associate Dean Experiential Education, at firstname.lastname@example.org.
+If you require additional guidance in seeking credit from your academic department, need help working through learning objectives with the internship supervisor, or have any other concerns about internships for credit, contact Amy Browns, Associate Director for Experiential Education, at firstname.lastname@example.org.